 Consistent with institutional autonomy, the mission of the Institutional Evaluation Programme (IEP) is to support higher education institutions and systems in developing their strategic leadership and capacity to manage change through a process of voluntary institutional evaluations.

-In addition undergoing regular external review, IEP has its own Internal Quality Procedures and a Complaints Criteria and Procedure in order to continuously improve the programme and ensure that evaluations are carried out in a fair and accountable way.
+In addition to undergoing regular external review, IEP has its own Internal Quality Procedures and a Complaints Criteria and Procedure in order to continuously improve the programme and ensure that evaluations are carried out in a fair and accountable way.

 All evaluations are carried out on a peer-review basis by teams drawn from the IEP pool of experts, which has around 60 members from across Europe.
 This includes current and former rectors and vice-rectors, students and senior higher education professionals.
 Each evaluation team is carefully composed on the basis of your institution’s priorities and profile, while bringing a diversity of expertise and backgrounds.
 All evaluation team members adhere to the Charter of conduct for pool members.